shakshi38/Brainwave_Matrix_Intern/README.md

 Enhances user interaction with the website.

 Fast and Lightweight:-

 Uses optimized HTML, CSS, and JavaScript for fast performance.

 Minimal external dependencies ensure quick loading times.

 Technologies Used:-

-HTML5 - Structuring the web pages.
+1.HTML5 - Structuring the web pages.

-CSS3 - Styling and animations.
+2.CSS3 - Styling and animations.

-JavaScript (ES6) - Adding interactivity and dynamic elements.
+3.JavaScript (ES6) - Adding interactivity and dynamic elements.

-Font Awesome - For social media and UI icons.
+4.Font Awesome - For social media and UI icons.

-Hosting: Not applicable (local deployment).
+5.Hosting- Not applicable (local deployment).

 Prerequisites.